Network security

 Observability vs Monitoring cover

-Summary: Understanding observability and monitoring reveals their differences, similarities, and roles in network performance optimization.
-Observability offers in-depth system insights, while monitoring delivers real-time alerts via predefined metrics.
+Summary: Both observability and monitoring play distinct roles in optimizing network performance: observability offers deep system insights, while monitoring provides real-time alerts based on predefined metrics.

-Read on to learn how observability and monitoring work, their strengths and weaknesses, and how to choose the best network analysis tools.
+Read on to learn how observability and monitoring work, where each one fits best, and how to choose the right network analysis tools for your environment.

 Key takeaways